 - Within school, children are actively encouraged to make choices, knowing they are in a safe and supportive environment.
 Children regularly make choices about their learning tasks and challenges in lessons and are encouraged to make good choices about their behaviour.

 - Children are encouraged to know, understand and exercise their rights and personal freedoms and are taught how to do this safely, for example through work on eSafety and in PSHE lessons through units such as Keeping Safe and Managing Risk, Physical Health and Wellbeing and Mental Health and Emotional Wellbeing.
 Children also have the opportunity to learn about careers, financial capability and economic wellbeing.

-- Children in year 6 are well prepared for the transition to secondary school and carry out a Smart Moves programme, learn about junior citizenship, rules and responsibilities and personal safety.
+- Children in year 6 are well prepared for the transition to secondary school and carry out a transition lessons, learn about junior citizenship, rules and responsibilities and personal safety.

 - Children have the opportunity to choose which extracurricular clubs they participate in and to support different charities through events such as Odd Socks Day for the anti-bullying alliance, Number Day for the NSPCC and supporting the Macmillan Coffee Morning.

-- Children are given the chance to take on extra responsibilities in class (monitors) and around the school e.g. office helpers or playground buddies.
+- Children are given the chance to take on extra responsibilities in class (monitors) and around the school e.g. playground buddies.

 - We support children to develop their understanding of spirituality: self-esteem , self-confidence, their personal understanding of themselves and their place in the wider world.

 - Collective worship further develops children’s understanding of individual liberty through focus weeks on doing the right thing (Perseverance), courage in confronting wrong (Courage), living for others (Service) and making the right choices (Truthfulness).